-Open ends of the lateral segments of whole vein samples were snapped at final magnification of 600x.
-In each case five 200x200 pixel areas (0,197847 mm) were marked out, and the number of endothelial and smooth muscle cells were counted.
+Open ends of the lateral segments of whole vein samples were snapped at final magnification of 600 x.
+In each case five 200x200 pixel areas (0.197847 mm) were marked out, and the number of endothelial and smooth muscle cells was counted.
 Endothelial and smooth muscle cells were identified by their nuclear morphology.